afnanalmohd/fristapp_getex/README.md

 # First Application in GetX by using GetBuilde.

-The Counter in first application in GetX in Flutter . just increment and decrement the number. used in this app GetBuilde.
+The Counter in sample application in GetX in Flutter .the idea of  this app is increment and decrement the number. threr are three verison of this code ,the Frist with Geblilder ,GetX and Obs. the main idea  of this app is  show the different in writing code.

 ## Photo:
 <img width="200" alt="Screenshot 1444-06-23 at 4 38 39 PM" src="https://user-images.githubusercontent.com/53023171/212691457-0cba2984-7d00-4938-a0c6-be4e855f9ba2.png">